-This chapter describes the energy use analysis for water-cooled and evaporatively cooled commercial packaged air conditioners, computer room air conditioning (CRAC) equipment, and water-source variable refrigerant flow (VRF) equipment with a cooling capacity greater than 135,000 British thermal units per hour (Btu/h).
-These equipment types are described in separate subsections of this chapter, which detail the analysis and the determination of baseline annual per unit energy consumption (UEC) estimates for specific equipment classes within each of the three equipment types examined.
-This chapter also describes the development of UEC estimates for more-efficient equipment, up to the maximum technology feasible (max-tech) levels defined in either chapter 3 of the technical support document (TSD) or this chapter.
+This chapter describes the energy use analysis for water-cooled and evaporatively cooled commercial packaged air conditioners, computer room air conditioners (CRACs), and water-source variable refrigerant volume (VRF) equipment with a cooling capacity greater than 135,000 British thermal units per hour (Btu/h).
+These equipment types are described in separate subsections of this chapter, which detail the analysis and the determination of baseline annual per unit energy consumption (UEC) estimates for specific product classes within each of the three product types examined.
+This chapter also describes the development of UEC estimates for more efficient equipment, up to the maximum technology feasible (max-tech) levels defined in either chapter 3 or this chapter.

-For each of these equipment types, the existing or proposed Federal standard is expressed as an efficiency metric or metrics: energy efficiency ratio (EER) for cooling efficiency, coefficient of performance (COP) for heating efficiency, or sensible coefficient of performance (SCOP) for the cooling efficiency of computer room air conditioners.
-For each equipment class, this chapter describes how an estimate of the UEC is developed corresponding to different rated efficiencies
+For each of these equipment types, the Federal standard is expressed as an efficiency metric or metrics: energy efficiency ratio (EER) for cooling efficiency, coefficient of performance (COP) for heating efficiency, or sensible coefficient of performance (SCOP) for computer room air conditioners.
+For each equipment class, this chapter describes how an estimate of the UEC is developed corresponding to different rated efficiencies.